 With the correct threaded adapters, bases, some patience and experience the effect they can have is truly exceptional.
 If you are using standmount speakers they should go between the stand and the speaker, NOT underneath the stand.
 We want the technology pockets to be as close to the speaker as possible!
 You’ll hear less of the speaker, a lot less of the cabinet and a huge increase to the amount of music you can hear as a result.
 Obviously with a pair of floorstanders they simply replace the spikes.

 When we move to the system itself conventional wisdom would suggest you start with the source component as this is the most sensitive, but you have to remember that with Stillpoints we are trying to remove excess energy and after the speakers, where is the most energy generated from within a system?
 The amplification.
 A large integrated or power amplifier will create a lot of unwanted mechanical energy due to vibrating main transformers and large capacitors, so this is always an effective starting point with electronics; of course, this can vary from system to system and I would always recommend listening to your system to see how it reacts with Stillpoints.

 The Stillpoints Range

 Having a proper demonstration in the comfort of your own home with your own system is the best way forward with Stillpoints.
-If you want to hear your system perform to its very best without constantly having to lose money on crazy part exchange deals you owe it to yourself to have a listen, you won’t regret it!
+If you want to hear your system perform to its very best without constantly having to upgrade hardware you owe it to yourself to have a listen, you won’t regret it!
 Please give them the benefit of the doubt and don’t dismiss based on what someone on an Internet forum has written!